levisawatz/Plasma_Flame_Radio/README.md

 ## Part 2: 100W+ AM radio transmitter

-I modified the "plasma flame" into an AM radio transmitter.
+I modified the "plasma flame" circuit into an AM radio transmitter.
 This allowed me to transmit music as AM radio and listen to it using a handheld shortwave radio reciever.

 #### AM radio circuit
 <img src=".\Media\radio circuit.jpg" height="200"  />